PDFs by language

 Ultrasound: This test uses sound waves to make pictures of the inside of the body.
 It can help show how deep a tumor has grown into the penis.
 It can also help show if the cancer has spread to nearby lymph nodes.
 These are small sacs of immune system tissue to which cancer often spreads first.

 If cancer cells are found in the biopsy sample, they will be graded.
 This helps doctors predict how fast the cancer is likely to grow and spread.
 Cancer cells are graded based on how much they look like normal cells.
-Grades 1, 2, 3, and 4 are used.
-Cancers with a higher grade (3 or 4) tend to grow faster.
+Grades 1, 2, and 3 are used.
+Cancers with a higher grade (3) tend to grow faster.
 Ask the doctor to explain the grade of your cancer.

 If you have penile cancer, the doctor will want to find out how far it has spread.
 This is called staging.
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.

 Your cancer can be stage 0, 1, 2, 3, or 4.
-Stage 0, the earliest stage, is also called carcinoma in situ (CAR-sin-O-ma in SY-too).
+Stage 0, the earliest stage, is also called carcinoma in situ or CIS.
 The lower the number, the less the cancer has spread.
 A higher number, like stage 4, means the cancer has spread farther.
 Be sure to ask the doctor about the cancer stage and what it means for you.

 The treatment plan that’s best for you will depend on: